TunnlTo/desktop-app/README.md

 * Route a specific IP address range through a privacy VPN
 * Route all traffic through a privacy VPN except a specific IP address range

-## How does it work?
+# How does it work?
 TunnlTo is built in collaboration with the creator of [WireSock](https://www.wiresock.net/).
-WireSock is currently closed source but an open source version is being considered.
+TunnlTo 'wraps' the WireSock CLI application to provide a simple user interface for enhanced accessibility.
+WireSock is currently closed source and an open source version is being considered.

 > WireSock VPN Client is a lightweight command line WireGuard VPN client for Windows that has advanced features not available in the official WireGuard for Windows such as selective application tunneling and disallowed IP addresses.
 >
 >WireSock VPN Client combines the power of Windows Packet Filter and BoringTun (user space WireGuard implementation in Rust) to provide exceptional performance, security and scalability.

-## Performance
+# Performance
 || Download | Upload |
 | :---         |     ---:      |          ---: |
 | **WireGuard Official** | 719 Mbps | **892** Mbps |
 | **TunnlTo** | **892** Mbps | 879 Mbps |
 | **TunSafe** | 284 Mbps | 435 Mbps |

-## Prerequisites
+# Prerequisites
 * A basic understanding of WireGuard
 * Access to a WireGuard server
 * Windows 10/11

-## Follow For Updates
+# Follow For Updates
 Please follow the project on Twitter to be notified of new releases and updates.
 * [Twitter](https://twitter.com/TunnlTo)

-## Get started
+# Get started
 Visit the [releases](https://github.com/TunnlTo/desktop-app/releases) page to download the installer for the latest version.

-## Feature Requests
+# Feature Requests
-Please review the following requested features before making an issue or discussion:
+These are requests made by the community.
+Please review them before making a new issue or discussion.
 - Dark Mode
 - Kill Switch
 - Auto Startup